Yield Optimizer Stack Adapt

 The "Official Railroad of Texas," the Texas State Railroad provides spectacular sojourns through beautiful East Texas on a 25-mile route between Palestine and Rusk.
 Kick back for a soothing journey that recalls the simpler times of a bygone era.
 Fun for riders of all ages, the Texas State Railroad is one of the top things to do in East Texas.
 Read on to find out why you should climb aboard the Texas State Railroad.

 You’ll probably hear it before you see it.
 The bellow of a whistle, followed by the sight of a vintage diesel locomotive or steam train rolling toward the old-fashioned platform you’re standing on.
 Pause for a moment and you may feel like a 19th-century traveler.
 Instead, this is just the start of your voyage with the Texas State Railroad.
-It all begins when you arrive at either historic depots in Rusk or Palestine, stunning destinations in their own right.
-Both are home to gift shops and cafes, such as the Rusk depot’s Mail Car Café that’s located in an actual train car.
+It all begins when you arrive at either historic depot in Rusk or Palestine, stunning destinations in their own right.
+Both are home to gift shops and cafes, such as the Rusk depot’s Mail Car Café, which is located in an actual train car.

 Speaking of the Rusk depot, it doubles as a unique campground.
-Choose from the variety of campsites ranging from water only to full hook-ups with 50-amp service and sewer and take advantage of the depot’s amenities, including the restaurants, gift shop, and movie theater.
-The nearby 15-acre Cherokee Lake is also a great place to fish, as it’s abundant with largemouth bass, crappie, and catfish.
+Choose from a variety of campsites ranging from water only to full hook-ups with 50-amp service and sewer, and take advantage of the depot’s amenities, including the restaurants, gift shop, and movie theater.
+The nearby 15-acre Cherokee Lake is also a great place to fish, as it is abundant with largemouth bass, crappie, and catfish.

 While both depots have plenty of things to see, you’ll want to make sure to climb aboard before the train departs.
 Settle in for a four-hour, 25-mile excursion that runs between Rusk and Palestine.
 Breathe in the fresh air and enjoy some time away from the distractions of modern life as you listen to a narrator describe the East Texas flora and fauna and the history of the small communities you’ll pass along the way.
-Soak up the genuine hospitality and attention to detail, including your train car that looks as if it was plucked from the 1920’s, and order up some food and an adult beverage from the concession car.
+Soak up the genuine hospitality and attention to detail, including your train car, which looks as if it was plucked from the 1920s, and order some food and an adult beverage from the concession car.

 Once the train rolls into town, you’ll have an hour to stretch your legs and enjoy lunch before your trip back to where you started.
 What better time to see something you may have missed earlier in the day?